 What about medical conditions?

 With extreme breeding and the demand for very small or very big dogs, how is the demand going for Hound dogs?
-What's an average cost of a Coonhound?
+What’s the average cost of a Coonhound?
 What does it depend on?

 Do you only inbreed and linebreed?